-6.1 The Academy seeks to prepare its pupils for life in a diverse society and ensures that there are activities across the curriculum that promotes the spiritual, moral, social and cultural development of our pupils.
+The academy seeks to prepare its pupils for life in a diverse society and ensures that there are activities across the curriculum that promotes the spiritual, moral, social and cultural development of our pupils.

-6.2 The Academy teaches about difference and diversity and the impact of stereotyping, prejudice and discrimination through PSHE and citizenship and across the curriculum.
+The academy teaches about difference and diversity and the impact of stereotyping, prejudice and discrimination through PSHE and across the curriculum.

-6.3 The Academy seeks to use materials and resources that reflect the diversity of the Academy, population and local community in terms of race, gender, sexual identity and disability, avoiding stereotyping.
+The academy seeks to use materials and resources that reflect the diversity of the academy, population and local community in terms of race, gender, sexual identity and disability, avoiding stereotyping.

-6.4 The Academy promotes a 'whole academy' ethos and values that challenge prejudice based discriminatory language, attitudes and behaviour.
+The academy promotes its ethos and values that challenge prejudice based discriminatory language, attitudes and behaviour.

-6.5 The Academy seeks to provide opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures.
+The academy seeks to provide opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures.

-6.6 The Academy includes the contribution of different cultures to world history and that promote positive images of people.
+The academy includes the contribution of different cultures to world history and that promote positive images of people.

-6.7 The Academy provides opportunities for pupils to listen to a range of opinions and empathise with different experiences.
+The academy provides opportunities for pupils to listen to a range of opinions and empathise with different experiences.